 A school bus driver hijacked a bus filled with 51 children on March 20 in northern Italy, and then set fire to the bus, threatening to burn the children who were on board alive, reported independent.co.uk.

 The bus was transporting two classes of school children from the province of Cremona to Milan.
-A previous article reported the teachers were ordered to zip-tie the students.
+A previous article reported the teachers were ordered to zip-tie the young students.

 One student, 13-year-old Ramy Shehata, of Egyptian origin, kept his phone hidden after the driver demanded the children’s phones, then secretly called his dad.